aarondwi/together/README.md

 One of the generally accepted way to increase throughput for data loading is batching.
 Beside allowing us to amortize every step's cost(network RTT, parsing, planning, locking, etc), we also gain capability to do advanced planning (like in [Calvin](http://cs.yale.edu/homes/thomson/publications/calvin-sigmod12.pdf) or [facebook's memcache flow](https://www.mimuw.edu.pl/~iwanicki/courses/ds/2016/presentations/08_Pawlowska.pdf)).
-This pattern is much more prevalent in background ETL workflow, where lots of data ready at once.
+This pattern is much more prevalent in background ETL workflow, where lots of data is ready at once.
 (and lots of good tools, such as [dbt](https://www.getdbt.com/) and [spark](https://spark.apache.org/)).

 Human themselves usually can't spot the difference between 5ms and 10, 50, 100, or even 200ms.